abpframework/abp/docs/en/Modules/Database-Tables.md

 ### IdentityServerClientClaims

-This table can be used to store information about claims of a client, including the claim type, claim value and client id.
+This table can store information about the claims of a client, including the claim type, claim value and client id.

 #### Foreign Keys